bjartek/go-with-the-flow/README.md

 contributed by me into flow-cli like the goroutine based event fetcher.

 Breaking changes between v1 and v2:
- - Multisign is currently not supported in v2
- - the SignProposeAndPayAsService() method is removed since the concept of a serviceAccount is not really there anymore.
-Replace with using the `emulator-account` account manually
  - v1 had a config section for discord webhooks.
 That has been removed since the flow-cli will remove extra config things in flow.json.
 Store the webhook url in an env variable and use it as argument when creating the DiscordWebhook struct.

 Special thanks to @sideninja for helping me get my changes into flow-cli.

 ## Main features
  - Create a single go file that will start emulator, deploy contracts, create accounts and run scripts and transactions. see `examples/demo/main.go`
- - Fetch events, store progress in a file and send results to Discord.
+ - Fetch events, store progress in a file and send results to Discord. see `examples/event/main.go`
  - Support inline scripts if you do not want to sture everything in a file when testing